gvwilson/sensibleadventures/cloudherd/new.md

 over with her mayoral smile firmly in place.

-"Greetings, honored, and welcome," she said, bowing her head to the commaner.
+"Greetings, honored, and welcome," she said, bowing her head to the commander.
 "We are glad to have you, though saddened by your losses."

 The commander inclined his head.
 His face was drawn, and beads of sweat were pearled on his face despite the cold air, but his voice was